elinucknack/door-sensor/README.md

 ![PCB design - bottom side](door-sensor-pcb-design-bottom.png "PCB design - bottom side")

 The repository also includes printable 3D models (`.stl` files) of cases for the PCB.
 To mount the PCB to the case, you need 4 2.5×10mm screws.
 To assembly the case, you need 4 3.5×30mm screws.
 You also need 1 M4×30mm metric screw and 1 M4 nut in case you want to mount the camera holder.
-In case you don't want to edit the model, following components are recommended to be used if they are to fit into the holes in the case:
+In case you don't want to edit the model, following components are recommended to be used if they are to fit into the holes in the PCB and in the case:
+- KPEG242 as the buzzer `BZ1` ([link here](https://www.gmelectronic.com/v/1499434/kingstate-kpeg242-piezobuzzer))
+- PS-583Q as the siren `BZ2` ([link here](https://www.gmelectronic.com/v/1498662/hitpoint-ps-583q-piezobuzzer), to mount the siren to the PCB, you need 4 M4×10mm metric screws and 4 M4 nuts)
+- CA9VK100 as trimmers `RV1` and `RV2` ([link here](https://www.gmelectronic.com/v/1491831/acp-ca9vk100-carbon-trimmer))
-- PBS-11B-R as the button ([link here](https://www.gmelectronic.com/v/1501016/pbs-11b-r-tlacitko-do-panelu-1-pol-offon))
+- PBS-11B-R as buttons `SW1`, `SW2`, `SW3`, `SW4` and `SW5` ([link here](https://www.gmelectronic.com/v/1501016/pbs-11b-r-tlacitko-do-panelu-1-pol-offon))
-- JC-204 as the Jack 3.5mm connector ([link here](https://www.gmelectronic.com/v/1497212/ninigi-jc-204-jack-35-mono))
+- JC-204 as the Jack 3.5mm connector `J17` ([link here](https://www.gmelectronic.com/v/1497212/ninigi-jc-204-jack-35-mono))
-- DS-026B as the power supply connector ([link here](https://www.gmelectronic.com/v/1498555/ds-026b-dc-connector-55-21))
+- DS-026B as the power supply connector `J20` ([link here](https://www.gmelectronic.com/v/1498555/ds-026b-dc-connector-55-21))
 - L-53LSRD as LEDs ([link here](https://www.gmelectronic.com/v/1491570/kingbright-l-53lsrd-led-5mm-cervena), regarding the required color and brightness, pick correspinding resistors `R17`, `R19`, `R21`, `R23` and `R25`)
 - BL-C2 HR04C2 as LED sockets ([link here](https://www.gmelectronic.com/v/1492931/bright-led-bl-c2-hr04c2-objimka-pro-led-5mm))